DennisDean/SleepScienceViewer4/README.md

 *Figure 4.
 Signal Viewer in signal-only mode with hypnogram, spectrogram, and annotations hidden.*
 </p>

-## Workarounds
+## Known Limitations

-Double-click navigation is implemented but may be unstable due to limitations in how matplotlib interacts with PySide6.
-Framework code is in place, but full functionality is not guaranteed.
-Known workarounds:
+Double-click navigation has been implemented but may exhibit instability due to matplotlib's integration limitations with PySide6.
+The framework is in place, but full functionality cannot be guaranteed at this time.

+**Recommended Workarounds:**

-* Avoid frequent switching between the Sleep Science Viewer and Signal Viewer windows.
+* Minimize frequent switching between the Sleep Science Viewer and Signal Viewer windows to reduce potential instability.
-* Redrawing figures within a window or reloading data often restores expected behavior.
+* If returning to the Sleep Science Viewer, manually refresh the display by clicking the show button to redraw the hypnogram and changing the annotation combo box selection to refresh annotations.

 ## Getting Started